dfinity/portal/docs/developer-docs/quickstart/network-quickstart.md

     For example, call the `authorize` method for the cycles wallet canister with a command similar to the following:

-        dfx canister --network ic call "gastn-uqaaa-aaaae-aaafq-cai" authorize '(principal "ejta3-neil3-qek6c-i7rdw-sxreh-lypfe-v6hjg-6so7x-5ugze-3iohr-2qe")'
+        dfx canister --networkiccall "gastn-uqaaa-aaaae-aaafq-cai" authorize '(principal "ejta3-neil3-qek6c-i7rdw-sxreh-lypfe-v6hjg-6so7x-5ugze-3iohr-2qe")'

     Be sure that the command you copy has the correct network (`ic`) alias.
 You should recognize the canister identifier—in this example, `gastn-uqaaa-aaaae-aaafq-cai`—as the cycles wallet associated with your identity.
-If this is your first wallet on the {platform}, however, you might not recognize the principal being authorized.
+If this is your first wallet on the ic, however, you might not recognize the principal being authorized.
 The use of a different principal is the expected behavior in this case.

     When the browser refreshes after running the `authorize` command, the cycles wallet for your principal account is displayed.